Linko-3D/Godot-Simple-Online-Multiplayer/README.md

-# Simple Online Multiplayer Networking Dedicated Server
+# Simple Online Multiplayer Networking

-A simple Godot online multiplayer networking setup: connect to an online dedicated server, spawn players, and update their positions.
+A simple Godot online multiplayer networking setup: connect to an online server, spawn players, and update their positions.